Chris-Richards3/MySQL-Project/README.md

 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/1.png)

-**2. List any members that have not participated in a personal session**
+**2. List any members that have not participated in a personal session.**

 ```
 SELECT firstName, lastName